Legal Notice

 We undertake periodic reviews of our referral arrangements in order to ensure that the referral fees received or given do not encourage practices incompatible with our obligations toward our clients.

-For further details on the Desjardins Securities referral arrangements, please see section Referral arrangements disclosure below.
+For further details on Desjardins Securities referral arrangements, please see the Referral arrangements disclosure section below.

 7. Conflicts related to the personal interests of Desjardins Securities representatives